November 1, 2023

 When it comes to customer service, the most important part is putting the customer first.
 Data analytics can give you insights into trends, but they can’t tell you what customers are feeling.
 Following these customer service tips for small businesses can help ensure your clients have a great customer experience and turn any angry customer into a potential advocate.

 Being open to communication with your customers is the best way to get real feedback.
-When you have a better understanding of your customer's emotions, you can create more meaningful interactions.
-Response templates are just a tool to help facilitate those interactions.
+When you have a better understanding of your customer’s emotions, you can create more meaningful interactions.
+Response templates are just a tool to help facilitate those interactions—start with three or four templates for your most common questions, share them with your team, and refine them as you learn what works.

 December 19, 2022